 But you don’t have to leave your garden completely without decoration.
 Consider adding weather-resistant concrete accessories, such as a bench or gazing ball to keep interest and color in your garden throughout the season.
 You could also add a hardy bird feeder to keep your feathered friends stopping by during the cold months.

-The costumed kiddos and the carolers are coming!
-Prep your front entryway to welcome guests by sweeping and pressure-washing before it gets too cold.
+Prep your front entryway to welcome guests — trick-or-treaters and carolers — by sweeping and pressure-washing before it gets too cold.
 In addition, your concrete, pavers, or stained wood decking may need a coat of sealant to protect them against the elements.
 Check with your home supply store for the products and procedures best suited to your porch materials.

 In addition, your front door may need a new coat of paint.
 Consider updating the look with a complementary color that will add interest during bleak days.
 For example, a white and black home might look great with a red door; a tan or brown exterior might get a facelift from a dark shade of green or blue at the front door.

 Cady-Kampmeyer says, “I always like a black front door that can be accented with a wreath or garland.
 It’s clean and crisp and goes with anything.”
 Her go-to color is Sherwin Williams Tricorn Black.